ScaleChain/scalechain/data/docs/layer.md

 The P2P networking layer.
 100% Compatible with Bitcoin.
 To make the protocol compatible, we use Akka Streams and implement codecs on Codec|Proto layer to convert on-the-wire format to case classes and vice versa.

+## Chain
+The chain layer is responsible for maintaining the best block chain.
+It knows how to update the best block, move transactions from/to blocks and the mempool upon block reorganization.

 ## Transaction
 The ScaleChain transaction layer.
 Implements signing a raw transaction, verifying a signed transaction.
-Also implements transaction memory pool.

-## Chain
-The chain layer is responsible for maintaining the best block chain.
-It knows how to update the best block, move transactions from/to blocks and the mempool upon block reorganization.

 ## Storage
 The storage layer.
 Knows how to store blocks and transactions.
 It knows how to search blocks by hash or transactions by hash.